emirabayer/Microcontrollers-and-Embedded-Systems-Course/README.md

 <br>
 <br>

-## Lab 3 - 4-Bit Binary Counter with Adjustable Rate and Direction
+## Lab 3 - Ping-Pong LED Game on FRDM-KL25Z Board
-This lab involves implementing a 4-bit binary counter using switches to control counting rate and direction.
-Switches adjust the counting rate (0ms, 250ms, 500ms, 1000ms) and toggle between increasing and decreasing order.
-LEDs represent the 4-bit counter.
-Students must ensure real-time switch configuration changes without resetting the counter, using a custom delay function instead of timers.
-Partial credit is available for incomplete implementations.
+This lab involves implementing a ping-pong style LED game on the FRDM-KL25Z board, controlling five LEDs with three buttons to create dynamic lighting effects.
+The project includes a single-ball mode with a bouncing LED pattern, speed toggling (1000 ms to 500 ms), direction reversal, and a two-ball mode with adjacent LED pairs, all managed through GPIO configurations without timers.
+The implementation showcases proficiency in embedded systems programming, real-time input handling, and state management, demonstrating a strong understanding of hardware interfacing and efficient code design.
 <br>
 <br>